 Objective and Description: The next constrained long-range transportation plan (CLRTP 2040) must be completed and adopted by the summer of 2015.
-FY 2014 CLRTP activities will focus on technical aspects of the planning process and FY 2015 activities will focus on writing the CLRTP 2040 narrative and the public involvement process.
+FY 2015 CLRTP activities will focus on writing the CLRTP 2040 narrative and the public involvement process.
 Individual areas of focus for item 2.01 follow:

 - 1) CLRTP 2035 Amendments - Any additional activities required for any potential amendments or adjustments to CLRTP 2035, in order to reflect additional funds than could be added to the original financial constraint. - 2) Transportation Performance Measures Tracking: integration and tracking of appropriate long-range transportation planning performance measures into the CLRTP 2040 process. - 3) Air Quality and Environmental Analysis: All applicable air-quality or environmental analyses that may be required by the federal EPA.
 Currently RVAMPO is in an Ozone Early Action Compact Early Action Plan area and is not subject to conformity analysis.
-However, this situation could change with the introduction of new federal standards. - 4) Official Public Meeting Concerning Long-Range Planning Assumptions: This will continue the series of yearly public meetings concerning the long-range planning process and its assumptions. - 5) Scenario Planning The Partnership for a Livable Roanoke Valley (http://livableroanoke.org/) is developing a planning process resulting from a joint USDOT, EPA and HUD Sustainability Grant.
-The Livable Roanoke process will be completing its 3-year planning process in FY 2014.
-It is anticipated that the Livable Roanoke Valley process will develop and publish a set of 4 in-depth future scenarios that can be used for a variety of planning processes including long-range transportation planning.
-RVAMPO staff may develop additional theme based scenarios focused on specific demographic trends, economic trends or technologies likely to impact transportation demand in the future to supplement the Livable Roanoke Valley scenarios.
+However, this situation could change with the introduction of new federal standards. - 4) Official Public Meeting Concerning Long-Range Planning Assumptions (Annual "Open House": This will continue the series of yearly public meetings concerning the long-range planning process and its assumptions. - 5) Scenario Planning The Partnership for a Livable Roanoke Valley (http://livableroanoke.org/) is developing a planning process resulting from a joint USDOT, EPA and HUD Sustainability Grant.
+The Livable Roanoke process completed its 3-year planning process in FY 2014.
+The effort developed a set of 4 in-depth future scenario narratives that can be used for a variety of planning processes including long-range transportation planning.
+RVAMPO staff may develop additional theme based scenarios focused on specific demographic trends, economic trends or technologies likely to impact transportation demand in the future to supplement the Livable Roanoke Valley scenarios. - 6) Transportation and Land Use Archival System Maintenance This item involves a yearly update of the transportation and land use data archival system for updating transportation and land use data on a regular basis so that "time series" or "snapshot"